Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation

-Moreover, we find that the self-self attention (\eg, K-K attention) proposed in the previous works~\cite{lan2024clearclip, wang2023sclip, li2023clip, bousselham2023grounding} exhibit insufficient attention activations.
+Moreover, we find that the self-self attention (\eg, $\mathbf{K} \mathbf{K}^\top$ attention) proposed in the previous works~\cite{lan2024clearclip, wang2023sclip, li2023clip, bousselham2023grounding} exhibits insufficient attention activations.
 Therefore, we further incorporate the similarity map $\mathbf{Simi}^{mid}$ to augment the attention operation, as detailed in the following formula.
 As shown in \Cref{fig:cali} (b), the attention regions now display more extensive and accurate activations.

 Feature aggregation and attention enhancement constitute the self-adjusting strategy, which significantly improves the semantic coherence, increasing the AUC to 0.80, as shown in \Cref{fig:affinity} (bottom right).
-This demonstrates that the inherent consistency within CLIP's intermediate features can be effectively leveraged for adjustment.
+This demonstrates that the inherent consistency within CLIP's mid-level features can be effectively leveraged for adjustment.